petersilv/analysing-your-zoom-account/README.md

 ### 2. Copy the API Key & API Secret

 ### 3. Use the pre-built Alteryx App or add the Macros to your own workflow

+### 4. Present you data in the pre-built Tableau dashboard

 ## Features